 - I. Digital photographs, with date stamp, that clearly show the condition of all practices that have been identified as needing corrective actions.
 The qualified inspector shall attach paper color copies of the digital photographs to the inspection report being maintained onsite within seven (7) calendar days of the date of the inspection.
 The qualified inspector shall also take digital photographs, with date stamp, that clearly show the condition of the practice(s) after the corrective action has been completed.
-The qualified inspector shall attach paper color copies of the digital photographs to the inspection report that documents the completion of the corrective action work within seven (7) calendar days of that inspection. - 5.
+The qualified inspect result at documents the completion of the corrective action report that documents the completion of the corrective action work within seven (7) calendar days of that inspection. - 5.
 Within one business day of the completion of an inspection, the qualified inspector shall notify the owner or operator and appropriate contractor or subcontractor identified in Part III.A.6. of this permit of any corrective actions that need to be taken.
 The contractor or subcontractor shall begin implementing the corrective actions within one business day of this notification and shall complete the corrective actions in a reasonable time frame. - All inspection reports shall be signed by the qualified inspector.
 Pursuant to Part II.D.2. of this permit, the inspection reports shall be maintained on site with the SWPPP.